Simulation of Muon-induced Backgrounds for the Colorado Underground Research Institute (CURIE): Results

 \subsection{Muon-induced Neutrons}

 The muon-induced neutron rock-cavern fluxes are given in Table \ref{neutron_flux}, including the flux for several different energy cuts.
-Ref. \cite{mei_hime} provides a convenient parameterization of the muon-induced neutron flux at the rock-cavern boundary as a function of the facility depth.
-Extrapolating this relationship to the depth of CURIE, the predicted value agrees to within 1$\sigma$ of the values derived in this work.
-Figure \ref{mh_n_flux} shows this parameterization and the predicted fluxes taken directly from \cite{mei_hime}, along with the simulated flux for CLI, and the experimental fluxes from SciBath \cite{Garrison:2014nla}, the Baksan Underground Scintillation Telescope (BUST) \cite{bust_n_flux}\footnote{The muon-induced neutron flux presented in \cite{bust_n_flux} is misquoted as an order of magnitude lower.}, and the Aberdeen Tunnel\footnote{This value is approximate and was converted from the measured neutron yield using the information provided in \cite{aberdeen}.} \cite{aberdeen}.

 The neutron energy spectrum for both locations is virtually identical, therefore only the SPH spectrum is shown in Figure \ref{neutron_energy_spectra}.
 In Figure \ref{n_scaled_spec}, each bin was weighted by the corresponding energy to emphasize the features of the neutron spectrum.
 This highlights an apparent absorption line just above $10^{-3}$ {MeV}.
-The most natural explanation for this is the small presence of $^{23}$Na, and $^{39}$K in the composition of the rock (see Table~\ref{rock_comp}).
-The neutron capture cross sections on $^{23}$Na and $^{39}$K have a resonance precisely around the energy of this absorption, with respective cross sections of $\approx$ \SI{500}{mb} \cite{sodium} and \SI{12}{mb} \cite{Macklin01101984}.
-Previous work on muon-induced neutrons with a NaCl overburden also shows this spectral feature \cite{dark_matter_neutron}.
+A plausible explanation for this feature is the small presence of $^{23}$Na in the composition of the rock (see Table~\ref{rock_comp}).
+The neutron capture cross sections on $^{23}$Na has a resonance precisely around the energy of this absorption, with a cross section of $\approx$ \SI{500}{mb} \cite{sodium}.
+Similar spectral features have been observed in simulations with NaCl overburden~\cite{dark_matter_neutron}, supporting this interpretation.
+However, other elements in the rock (e.g., Al~\cite{al_n_cap, al_n_cap2}, K~\cite{Macklin01101984}, and Fe~\cite{iron_n_capture}) can also contribute to capture in this energy region, making a definitive attribution nontrivial and beyond the scope this work.

 The neutron energy spectrum also shows four distinct regions: the thermal neutron peak around \SI{2.5e-8}{MeV}, the epithermal/fast region, the evaporation neutrons around \SI{0.1}{MeV} - \SI{10}{MeV}, and the high-energy spallation peak around \SI{100}{MeV}, with energies extending to several GeV.
 These spectral characteristics are consistent with previous simulation and experimental work \cite{cosmic_neutrons, felsenkeller_neutrons, KUDRYAVTSEV2003688, PhysRevC.72.025807}.
 Additionally, Figure \ref{neutron_dist_comparison} shows the angular distributions of neutrons entering the SPH and CLI and the rock-cavern boundary.
+These angular distributions are important because they determine the directions from which secondary neutrons illuminate the laboratory and therefore strongly influence shielding requirements and detector backgrounds.